Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_income_sources.md

 Primary Actors: User
 Secondary Actors: -

-Preconditions: The income source to edit exists in the set of income sources
+Preconditions: The transaction to edit exists in the set of transactions
-Postconditions: The income source data is updated
+Postconditions: The transaction data is updated

 Flow:
-1. The user enters the ID of the income source to edit.
+1. The user enters the ID of the transaction to edit.
-2. The system queries for the corresponding income source and finds it.
+2. The system queries for the corresponding transaction and finds it.
-3. The system displays the income source and the information currently associated with it.
+3. The system displays the transaction and the information currently associated with it.
-4. The user edits the income source information.
+4. The user edits the transaction information.
-5. The user adds income records if income source is dynamic.
-See use case "Add Income Record".
+5. The user adds transaction records if transaction is dynamic.
+See use case "Add transaction Record".
 6. The system validates the edited data.
-A monetary amount can only be provided if the income source is static.
-If the income source is dynamic, income records can be added.
+A monetary amount can only be provided if the transaction is static.
+If the transaction is dynamic, transaction records can be added.
 OneTime income sources have to be static.
-7. The system updates the income source.
+7. The system updates the transaction.

 Alternative flows:
 3a.
-No income source with the given ID exists: The systems informs the user about the non-existense of the income source to edit.
+No transaction with the given ID exists: The systems informs the user about the non-existense of the transaction source to edit.
 7a.
 The provided data is invalid: The systems informs the user about his invalid input.

 Information Requirements: BankAccountID, ID, Name, Description, Categories, Periodicity (OneTime, Monthly, Quarterly, HalfYearly, Yearly), Dynamic or Static, Monetary Amount, Income Records
 ```

-## Categorize Income Source
+## Categorize Transactions

 ```
-Title: Categorize Income Source
+Title: Categorize Transactions

 Primary Actors: User
 Secondary Actors: -